katerega/UMNN/README.md

+If you are here for normalizing flows may be interested by the repository https://github.com/AWehenkel/Normalizing-Flows.

 # Unconstrained Monotonic Neural Networks (UMNN)
 ![](figures/archi.png)
 Official implementation of Unconstrained Monotonic Neural Networks (UMNN) and the experiments presented in the paper: